TobiasoT/instant_assist/README.md

 ---

 **Note**: This is an active development project.
-The architecture is being continuously improved with focus on removing global state dependencies and implementing better agent coordination patterns.
+The architecture is being continuously updated